synapsecns/synapse-contracts/contracts/vault/BridgeQuoting.md

 ```

-Both function will find you the best swap path between `tokenIn` and `tokenOut`, given that you start with exactly `amountIn` tokens.
+Both functions will find you the best swap path between `tokenIn` and `tokenOut`, given that you start with exactly `amountIn` tokens.
 The only difference is the maximum amount of swaps that the `BridgeQuoter` will be using.

-On initial chain, user pays for gas, so higher amount of swaps is allowed.
-On destination chain, the relayer pays for gas, so amount of swaps might be set lower on more expensive chains (Ethereum Mainnet, for example).
+- On initial chain, user pays for gas, so higher amount of swaps is allowed.
+- On destination chain, the relayer pays for gas, so amount of swaps might be set lower on more expensive chains (Ethereum Mainnet, for example).

-Note, that while you can use `findBestPathInitialChain` to find a more attractive, yet longer, swap on destination chain, it will be automatically rejected by the Bridge contract on destination chain.
+> Note, that while you can use `findBestPathInitialChain` to find a more attractive, yet longer, swap on destination chain, it will be automatically rejected by the Bridge contract on destination chain.
 No cheating allowed!

 ## Understanding Bridge Swap Parameters